The Learning Planet Academy

 MOOD participants

-• This program has helped me to move beyond simple awareness to a real understanding of how to act.
-It provides concrete tools for turning ideas into climate solutions.
-In a world where the challenge seems immense, this MOOD reminds us that action starts small, but grows stronger together.
+This program helped me go beyond simple awareness to truly understand how to act...
+It reminds us that action starts small but grows stronger together

-• The program was transformative: it helped me connect my personal purpose (Ikigai) to real-world challenges.
-I leave not only with knowledge, but with confidence and total clarity about my goals for the future and the kind of change I want to contribute to.
+Transformative: it helped me connect my personal Ikigai to real-world challenges.
+I leave with total clarity on my future goals

 • The Learning Planet Youth Design Challenge

-A call for innovative educational projects worldwide, by and for young people
+A global call for innovative education projects, by young people and for young people

 An international challenge for 15-26 year-olds, focusing on 3 themes (environment/climate, peace/democracy, mental health/well-being).